ovn-org/ovn-kubernetes/docs/installation/INSTALL.SSL.md

 ## Generating certificates

-Detailed explanation of how OVS utilites and daemons use SSL certificates is explained at [OVS.SSL].
+Detailed explanation of how OVS utilites and daemons use SSL certificates is explained at [OVS.SSL](http://docs.openvswitch.org/en/latest/howto/ssl).
 The following section summarizes it for ovn-kubernetes.

 ### Create a certificate authority.